West Australian Football Hall of Fame

-The West Australian Football Hall of Fame was created in 2002 to recognise and enshrine those who have made a significant contribution to Australian rules football in Western Australia.
-People eligible for inclusion are players, coaches, umpires, administrators and media representatives.
+The West Australian Football Hall of Fame was created in 2002 to recognise significant contributors to Australian rules football in Western Australia.
+Candidates are players, coaches, umpires, administrators and media representatives.

-The inductees are chosen under guidelines which have been established by the West Australian Football Commission and in 2003 a Hall of Fame Selection Committee was made.
+The inductees are chosen under guidelines established by the West Australian Football Commission, and a Hall of Fame Selection Committee established in 2003.
 The first induction into the Hall of Fame took place on 21 March 2004.

-Those with the most significant contribution to West Australian football are elevated to 'Legend Status' and are listed below in bold.
-Currently there are 14 legends.